 The Flag

 The Confederate flag, which resembled both the Texas and the United States flags, flew until the war’s end.
-Although there were three flags used during the Confederacy, the “stars and bars” flag was the most recognized.
+Although the Confederacy used three flags, the “Stars and Bars” flag was the most widely recognized.

-It has horizontal red and white stripes and a blue circle on the top left.
+It features horizontal red and white stripes, along with a blue circle at the top left.
 Inside the circle are white stars corresponding to the number of states that had seceded from the Union.

 Texas in the United States of America (1845-1861) (1865-Present)